‘Toxic’ Ofsted culture may lead to more cases like Ruth Perry, former inspector says

 She announced the plan on Twitter on Monday and posted: “We have to do this!
 I’m taking the stand!”

-Ms Perry, who was head at Caversham Primary School in Reading, killed herself in January while waiting for the Ofsted report.
+Ms Perry, who was head at Caversham Primary School in Reading, took her own life in January while waiting for the Ofsted report.

 Mr Garvey, who inspected both primary and secondary schools with Ofsted for 11 years to 2017, said that the watchdog’s approach takes a “preconceived idea” and looks for what a school is not doing well to give it a lower grade instead of a balanced approached looking at positives in addition to areas for improvement.